route4me/route4me-curl/Route4MeDynamics/README.md

 ![alt connect_to_sql_server](image/connect_to_sql_server.jpg "Connect to SQL server")

-You will be invited to select a datatable from database:
+You will be invited to select a datatable from the database:

 ![alt select_datable_from_sql_db](image/select_datatable_from_sql_db.jpg "Select a datatable from SQL database")